it-amanuens/rodatraden/README.md

 3. With this installed, make a new virtual environment with a suitable name.
    *Make sure that the Python version is at least 3.6+*

-4. Enter the cloned git repository `cd rodatraden` and edit the file `tf/setting.py` with your favorite editor.
+4. Enter the cloned git repository `cd rodatraden`.
+Enter the folder `tf` and copy the file `settings-template.py` to `settings.py` and edit the file with your favorite editor.

 5. Since this is for local development, not much has to be changed.
 However, the variable `DATABASES` has to be changed to suit your setup.
 Django supports a